Contents

 Get Contracts In Place Between Your Business And Your Customers

-Regardless of your business structure, the next step to starting a small business is to have the right contracts in place.
+Regardless of the business structure you have chosen, the next vital step is to have the right contracts in place for your operations.

 Why Have A Contract With My Customers?

-- Your intellectual property has an added layer of protection
+- Your intellectual property enjoys enhanced protection

-- Your business’ liability is limited
+- Your business’ liability is limited as agreed by both parties

 Have Contracts With Your Business’ Suppliers